-If the bit cannot touch the layout line for the pins regardless of the position of the template holder, or if the bearing goes off the template when the bit will still be cutting, try changing the bit or bearing diameter.
+Note: If the bit cannot touch the layout line for the pins regardless of the position of the template holder, or if the bearing goes off the template when the bit will still be cutting, try changing the bit or bearing diameter.
 Once you have the right combination, record it for future use.

 Don't forget to set the depth.
-Any time the bit is changed, the depth needs to be reset. set the depth stop using the depth gauge or by using the your workpiece as described in the tails section on Page 26.
+Any time the bit is changed, the depth needs to be reset. set the depth stop using the depth gauge or by using the your workpiece as described in the tails section on Page 27.

 Cut test pins.
-It is a good practice to use a test board to dial in the fit of your pins.
-Make small adjustments and check the fit with your tails test board after each pass.
-Repeat this process until you achieve the desired fit.
+All of the adjustment in the fit of the joint is done by changing the size of the pins to fit the tails.
+It is a good practice to use a test board to dial in the fit.
+After making a test cut, test the fit with the sample tails board cut previously without moving the clamped down pins board.

+You should be able to assemble and disassemble the joint without a mallet while the workpiece is still clamped to the machine.
 Keep in mind that common PVA wood glues contain water which will swell the joint slightly when gluing two boards together.
 If it is too tight to dry fit by hand, it will likely be difficult to glue together.